Seiten

 Important

-The Form I-20 is only issued by authorized educational institutions that offer a complete training program and have SEVIS registration.
+The I-20 form is issued exclusively by authorized educational institutions that offer a complete training program and are registered with SEVIS.
 Not every organization or educational institution in the USA is authorized to do so.
-It is therefore advisable to check in advance whether the chosen institution is authorized in the School Search Tool of the U.S. Department of Homeland Security.
+It is therefore advisable to check in advance whether the chosen institution is SEVP-certified and listed in the official School Search Tool of the U.S. Department of Homeland Security.

 Duration of stay with an M-1 visa